 - Understand and document the medical history, clinical characteristics, progression of symptoms, and medical events in individuals with CMT4J.

-- Provide greater understanding of CMT4J by determining outcome measures or a desired solution that a potential therapy could provide for use in future A study conducted in humans that evaluates the effectiveness, safety, and side effects of investigational products (which could include medications, treatments, and devices) that have the possibility of treating a disease in that particular patient group..
+- Provide greater understanding of CMT4J by determining outcome measures or a desired solution that a potential therapy could provide for use in future clinical trials.